 speaker

 Operator

-Thank you, our next question, Councilman Lanner, Nathan Rich of Goldman Sachs.
+Thank you.
+Our next question comes from Nathan Rich of Goldman Sachs.
 Please go ahead.

 speaker

-Hi, good morning and thanks for the questions.
-I had a few on the Durham products and I'll ask them upfront.
-On the international approvals for Zinrelia, it seems like the timing maybe shifted a little bit earlier than what you anticipated.
-I guess, any details on what changed there and are there certain markets where approval is expected before year end?
-And then also on the IL-31 monoclonal antibody, I know the timing was unchanged on the slide, but I think the submission was made maybe a quarter after Zinrelia.
-Is there any difference in the timeline of review by the USDA versus the FDA that we should keep in mind in terms of when in 2025 we might see that product approved?
+Hi.
+Good morning and thanks for the questions.
+I had a few on the DERM products, and I'll ask them up front.
+On the international approvals for Xenrelia, it seems like the timing maybe shifted a little bit earlier than what you anticipated.
+I guess, any details on what changed there, and are there certain markets where approval is expected before year end?
+And then also on the IL-31 monoclonal antibody, I know the timing was unchanged on the slide, but I think the submission was made, you know, maybe a quarter after Xenrelia. any difference in sort of, you know, the timeline of review by the USDA versus the FDA that we should keep in mind in terms of when in 2025 we might see that product approved?

 speaker

 Yeah, thank you, Nate, for the question.
-Relative to, let me just hit the IL-31 first.
-We just confirmed that this product is expected in 2025 and that's all we've noted.
-We've made nice progress since and we're just highlighting that that's gonna be part of the six to 700 million in a key contribution to our DERM portfolio.
-Internationally for Zinrelia, this is something that we've been working hard on relative to as Bayer came in, it built greater presence, more pet presence, more regulatory as well presence and all of that just to increase the capability of regulatory submissions quicker.
-And then Ellen's team has worked hard in terms of globalizing those packages and then customizing them in the key countries.
-And then we've added Tim Bennington on the marketing side, really being able to target which markets matter, and especially earlier.
-All of those things have come together to really accelerate.
-We haven't noted specifically, but you can imagine these are the big pet markets, the submissions have been made and from the dialogues with the regulatory authorities, we're confident that we're gonna see this product come into international markets in Q4, all really as an outcome from the capabilities that we've built over the last two years on global regulatory.
+Let me just hit the IL-31 first.
+We just confirmed that this product is expected in 2025, and that's all we've noted.
+We've made nice progress since, and we're just highlighting that that's going to be part of the $600 million to $700 million in a key contribution to our DERM portfolio.
+Internationally for Xenrelia, you know, this is something that we've been working hard on relative to, you know, as Bayer came in, it built greater presence internationally. more pet presence, more regulatory as well presence, and all of that just to increase the capability of regulatory submissions quicker.
+And then Ellen's team has worked hard in terms of, you know, globalizing those packages and then customizing them in the key countries.
+And then we've added, you know, Tim Bennington on the marketing side, really being able to target which markets matter and especially earlier, all of those things have come together to really accelerate.
+We haven't noted specifically, but you can imagine these are the big pet markets.
+The submissions have been made, and from the dialogues with the regulatory authorities, you know, we're confident that we're going to see this product come into international markets in Q4, all really as an outcome from the capabilities that we've built over the last two years on global regulatory.

+speaker